-Anesthesia You pay High Option Standard Option Professional services provided in -Hospital (inpatient) PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance (No deductible) Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered solely by one provider, unless the PPO contract provides for a different amount.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
-Professional services provided in - Hospital outpatient department PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Skilled nursing facility Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan Ambulatory surgical center allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Office billed amount billed amount Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered solely by one provider, unless the PPO contract provides for a different amount.
+Anesthesia You pay Anestnesia High Option Standard Option Professional services provided in -Hospital (inpatient) PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance (No deductible) Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered solely by one provider, unless the PPO contract provides for a different amount.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not Professional services provided in - Hospital outpatient department a PPO provider.
+PPO: 10% of the Plan allowance a PPO provider.
+PPO: 15% of the Plan allowance Skilled nursing facility Ambulatory surgical center Office Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: When anesthesia services are performed and billed by two providers (e.g., a CRNA under the direction of an M.D.) for the same procedure or operative session, the total Plan allowance for both providers may not exceed the amount that the Plan would allow had the services been rendered solely by one provider, unless the PPO contract provides for a different amount.
 Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.
 Note: If you use a PPO facility, we pay PPO benefits if you receive treatment from an anesthesiologist who is not a PPO provider.